 Heat ghee in a pan and temper with mustard seeds and curry leaves.
 After it stops spluttering, switch off the flame and add red chili powder.

 Switch off the flame.
 Stir well and pour this tempering to the cooked Mutton Dalcha.
 Garnish with coriander leaves, sliced lemon and fresh chili.
-Serve with Khushka Biryani for an exotic meal.
+Serve with Kuska Biryani for an exotic meal.

-Temper the oil with shahjeera, cardamoms, cinnamon, cloves and bay
+Temper the oil with shahjeera, cardamoms, cinnamon, cloves & bay leaves.

 Add onion and saute till light brown.